Gluten-Free Bagels

 Eight unbaked gluten-free bagels shaped and placed on a parchment-lined baking sheet, ready for boiling.

 Shape the bagels: Line a baking sheet with parchment paper.
-Turn the dough out onto the sheet and divide into 8 equal pieces.
-Roll each piece into a ball, then use your finger to poke a hole through the center of each, gently widening the hole to about 1 inch.
+Turn the dough out onto the sheet and divide it into 8 equal pieces.
+Roll each piece into a ball, then use your finger to poke a hole through the center of each, gently widening the hole to about 1 inch (2.5 cm).
 Cover the shaped bagels with a towel and let them rise on the counter for 10 minutes.

 A raw bagel being lifted from a pot of boiling water with honey, shown mid-boil in a red Dutch oven.

-Boil the bagels: Preheat your oven to 425°F. In a large pot, add 2 quarts of water and whisk in ½ cup of honey.
+Boil the bagels: Preheat your oven to 425°F (220°C).
+In a large pot, add 2 quarts (1.9 L) water and whisk in ½ cup (85g) honey.
 Bring the water to a boil, then reduce the heat to medium-high.
-Boil the bagels one at a time: place in the water for 30 seconds, flip, and boil another 30 seconds.
+Boil the bagels one at a time for 30 seconds, flip, and boil another 30 seconds.
+This helps create the chewy and dense texture of the bagels.
 Use a slotted spoon or skimmer to transfer each bagel back to the parchment-lined sheet, flat side down.

 Par-boiled gluten-free bagels on a baking tray being brushed with egg wash before baking.

-Egg wash: In a small bowl, whisk together 1 large egg white and 1 tbsp water.
+Egg wash: In a small bowl, whisk together 1 large egg white and 1 tbsp (15 ml) water.
 Brush the tops and sides of each bagel with the egg wash.

 Unbaked gluten-free bagels on a parchment-lined baking sheet, some topped with everything seasoning and others plain, ready to go in the oven.